 Before the extraction, you will be given an anesthetic to reduce your discomfort .
-Your mouth will remain numb for a few hours after the extration.
+Your mouth will remain numb for a few hours after the extraction.
 While your mouth is numb, you'll want to be careful not to bite your cheek, lip, or tongue.
-Do not eat and foods that require chewing while your mouth is numb.
-The numbness should go away withing several house.
+Do not eat any foods that require chewing while your mouth is numb.
+The numbness should go away within several hours.
 If it doesn't, contact your dentist.

 Your dentist may place a gauze pack on the extraction site to limit bleeding.
 This will also help a blood clot to form, which is necessary for normal healing.
 This gauze pack should be left in place for 30 - 45 minutes after you leave the dentist's office.

 Do not chew on the pack.
 There may be some bleeding or oozing after the pack is removed.

 -Fold a piece of clean gauze into a pad thick enough to bite on.
 Dampen the pad with clean, warm water and place it directly on the extraction site.

 -Apply pressure by closing the teeth firmly over the pad.
 Maintain this pressure for about 30 minutes.
 If the pad becomes soaked with blood, replace it with a clean one.

 -Do not suck on the extraction site or disturb it with your tongue.